cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

 ## Working with the code

-  If you wanna work on the project itself, the best way is to install the Cloud Foundry integration for Eclipse into your Eclipse target platform and start from there, using the standard Eclipse way of plugin development using PDE.
+  If you want to work on the project itself, the best way is to install the Cloud Foundry integration for Eclipse into your Eclipse target platform and start from there, using the standard Eclipse way of plugin development using PDE.